Jiang Wen: Family

 Jiang Wen's father is Jiang Hongqi, a veteran of the Korean War.
 Described as taciturn and bookish, he played a minor role in his son's 2011 film, Let the Bullets Fly.
-Jiang's mother Gao Yang — “a cheerful, extroverted woman” — worked as a piano teacher.
+Jiang's mother Gao Yang — "a cheerful, extroverted woman" — worked as a piano teacher.
 Jiang Wen is the eldest son in the family; in addition to his younger brother, Jiang Wu, he has a younger sister, Jiang Huan.

 Close to his family, Jiang has a deep bond with his parents: whenever he is on site for shooting or acting, he arranges for them to come to his workplace so that he can spend time with them.
 Each movie he makes, he saves the best seats for them and asks for their opinions.
 Even on artistic composition, he sometimes resorts to them for advice.
 It was his parents' endorsement on the original novel of A Native of Beijing in New York that propelled Jiang into his performance.
 Later, during the filming of his first feature film, In the Heat of the Sun, Jiang again considered their evaluation of Xia Yu, before settling on him as the leading actor.

-Relationship
+Relationships

 Jiang met his first partner, Liu Xiaoqing during the production of his debut film Hibiscus Town.
 As he was 23 and she was 31, their relationship was controversial in the entertainment industry at that time, although it was reported that the crew was very supportive of their relationship.
 Liu Xiaoqing never confirmed the relationship, but only claimed that the media pressure was so suffocating that she once considered going abroad.
 Years later at one ceremony, Director Xie Jin finally verified this rumor, revealing that they had actually lived together for three years.
 Liu and Jiang separated amicably in 1994.

 In 1995, Jiang began a relationship with Sandrine Chenivesse, a Doctor of Anthropology at the University of Paris, researching philosophy and Taoism in China, at an artistic event.
-In 1997, they were married in Paris and conceived a daughter together, but the marriage remained discreet until their appearance on the red carpet of the 2000 Cannes Film Festival.
-In 2005, Chenivesse announced divorce with Jiang, citing long-distance separation as the cause.
+They married in Paris in 1997 and had a daughter together, but the marriage remained discreet until their appearance on the red carpet of the 2000 Cannes Film Festival.
+In 2005, Chenivesse announced their divorce, citing long-distance separation as the cause.

 In 2001, during the filming of Warriors of Heaven and Earth, Jiang was introduced to cast member Zhou Yun, by fellow actress Zhao Wei.
 Later, Jiang recommended Zhou to the cast of The Music Box, but each left the crew after a creative difference between Jiang and the director Chen Yifei.
-After a period of media rumors, Jiang and Zhou were officially married at the end of 2005, and have conceived two sons.
+Jiang and Zhou married in 2005 and have two sons together.